Live food markets: Reducing the risk of influenza virus transmission from animals

 Markets are settings with a very low level of resource generation and therefore have little financial resources for maintenance and improvements.
 It is therefore extremely important to identify issues that pose a real public health risk and which need immediate attention rather than issues that would be nice to address but which do not pose a clear documented public health risk.

-- Frequently Asked Questions on human infection with influenza A(H7N9) virus, China
+- Frequently Asked Questions on human infection caused by the avian influenza A(H7N9) virus

 - Healthy food markets